twilio-professional-services/flex-project-template/docs/docs/feature-library/multi-call.md

 In your flex-config file(s), all you need to do is enable the `multi_call` feature.

 :::tip
-If you wish to use this feature with outbound calling (for example, to allow a worker to receive an inbound call while already handling an outbound call), even though this feature can handle the scenario successfully, Flex will display a warning dialog to reject the incoming call or disconnect the outbound call.
-To disable this warning dialog, please contact Twilio Support to enable a feature flag on your account.
+If you wish to use this feature with outbound calling (for example, to allow a worker to receive an inbound call while already handling an outbound call), even though this feature can handle the scenario successfully, Flex will display an alert dialog to reject the incoming call or disconnect the outbound call.
+Please contact Twilio Support to enable a feature flag on your account to disable the multi call alert dialog.
 :::

 ## How it works